nwillc/mysnipserver/README.md

 # MySnipServer

-This is a simple snippets.
+This is a simple snippets app.
 It is a RESTful server based on:

 - Java 8
 - Java Spark